 To support food insecure rural households in achieving food security and demonstrating resilience to seasonal shocks and stressors, WFP provides cash or food to meet families’ short-term needs in the short-term, while assets – such as water harvesting systems – are rehabilitated or created for long-term food security.

-Zimbabwe’s social protection system ensures that chronically vulnerable populations across the country are able to meet their basic needs all year round.
+WFP is contributing to Zimbabwe’s social protection system, so that chronically vulnerable populations across the country are able to meet their basic needs all year round.
 WFP aims to improve national institutions and systems to enhance the quality and outcomes of humanitarian responses in the short term, while minimizing the need for humanitarian responses in future.

 Supply chain solutions